Namrakant/ControlAutorig/README.md

 You have a character rig that has properly named joints skinned to the mesh but no controls.
 Example- [mixamo rigs](https://www.mixamo.com/#/)

 ## **Are you?**
-1. A small 3D animation studio
+- A small 3D animation studio
-2. An indie game development studio
+- An indie game development studio
-3. A 3D animator who wishes to create short animations
+- A 3D animator who wishes to create short animations
-4. A student trying to learn 3D animation and you have basic rigging skills
+- A student trying to learn 3D animation and you have basic rigging skills

 ## **Are you using a free character rig for your 3D animation?
 And it has-**
--Good **joint placements/orientation** and you want to keep that!
+- Good **joint placements/orientation** and you want to keep that!
--Great **skinning** and you do not want any changes to happen there.
+- Great **skinning** and you do not want any changes to happen there.
--Nice **naming convention** for joints.
+- Nice **naming convention** for joints.
 **BUT-**
--***NO CONTROLLERS**; just the joints to animate.
+- **NO CONTROLLERS**; just the joints to animate.

 ## **You might want this tool so that you can...**
--Easily create controllers for the joints without changing the joint placement/orientation/skinning -Have controllers named according to your joint **naming convention**
+- Easily create controllers for the joints without changing the joint placement/orientation/skinning
+- Have controllers named according to your joint **naming convention**

 ## Environment [in development]
 - [x] **OS**      : Windows